 - While the beef is in the oven, peel the shallots, cut in half, and place in large bowl.
 Toss with oil and season with salt and pepper to taste.

-- Scatter shallots around the roast and continue roasting to desired doneness.
+- Scatter shallots around the roast and continue roasting to the desired doneness.
 Transfer to roast board and rest for about 15 minutes.

 - Make horseradish sauce by combining sour cream, horseradish, mustard, and salt and pepper to taste.
 Fold in parsley.